 Whether your lead joins at the top of the funnel or any other point, they should be able to find consistent and quality shareable content that speaks to them.
 An effective high tech sales funnel can turn a prospect that is “on the fence” into a customer who will be a loyal fan referring even more people to your organization.

-When it comes to getting those wallet strings opened, an enthusiastic cheerleader is going to be your best advocate.
+When it comes to getting those wallet strings open, an enthusiastic cheerleader is going to be your best advocate.
 Remember that keeping the process simple and streamlined is the best approach for maintaining interest and engagement.

 Optimize Your Website

 With 2020 in the rearview and a new year underway, it feels safe to say we’re equal parts exhausted while cautiously optimistic about the promises [...]